rl33-glitch/work-space/README.md

 The Workspace website was developed to be a seamless and intuitive experience.
 By using a familiar features I intented to provide the customer with a efficient, smooth, and enjoyable experience.
 I kept consistency through the look and feel and webpages structure across all pages and breakpoints.

 ### Navigation

+- Featured at the top of the page, the navigation bar shows at the left corner the Workspaces logo that also links to the index.html.
+- The navigation bar also provide the users with links to the remaining pages.
+The links located in the middle of the navigation bar are How it works, Locations, and Contact Us which link to different pages and sections of the same page.
+- The navigation bar also provide the users with the button "Get Started" that gives the uses the option of log in or create a new account.